NapatzZ/nav-card/README.md

 - At the start of each stage, players select one card each for navigation, collision avoidance, and recovery behavior.
 - The robot navigates a 2D map filled with static and dynamic obstacles based on the selected algorithms.
 - The stage is completed by reaching the goal while minimizing recovery attempts and finishing within the best possible time.
+- Once the game starts, all UI buttons disappear to provide a cleaner interface, with algorithm execution handled via keyboard controls.

 ## Game Objectives
 - Complete stages within a predefined recovery limit.